AIE-Seattle-Prog/git-focused/README.md

   - shows the status of the working directory
 - git log
   - shows a history of past commits
+- git remote
+  - identifies other git repos to push/pull
+- git push
+  - send new commits to another git repo

 ## Working Directory